Chair: Dr. Randy Barnett

-The Department contains one undergraduate major, five undergraduate minors, three masters level graduate programs and one graduate license track program.
+The Department contains one undergraduate major, six undergraduate minors, four masters level graduate programs and one Special Program for LPC curriculum.
 These programs include:

-- Courses leading to the Licensed Professional Counseling (LPC)
+- Special Program Curriculum for Licensed Professional Counseling (LPC) (pages 43-45)

 The Field of Psychology